matt-bailey/silverstripe-widget-latesttweets/README.md

 ##Installation & Usage

-Simply rename the folder to `widget_latestTweets`, drop it into the root directory of your SilverStripe site and run a `/dev/build`.
+Simply rename the folder to `widget_latestTweets` (that bit is important), drop it into the root directory of your SilverStripe site and run a `/dev/build`.
 You will then see the widget in your list of available widgets.

 You will of course need the [SilverStripe Widgets module](https://github.com/silverstripe/silverstripe-widgets) installed and a widget area in your template.